idooo/capuchin/README.md

 # Capuchin

-Small and simple Chaos Monkey inspired by Netflix Simian Army
+Small and simple Chaos Monkey for AWS inspired by Netflix Simian Army

-- Can terminate tagged instances in autoscaling groups
+- Can terminate tagged EC2 instances in autoscaling groups
-- Can stop tagged instances
+- Can stop tagged EC2 instances
-- Can restore stopped instances
+- Can restore stopped EC2 instances
 - Sends notifications to Cloudwatch Logs Streams (capuchin-log-group -> capuchin-log-stream), creates it if needed

 ## install